Is Intelligence Inherited? A Genetic Explanation

 The short answer is no, there is not a specific gene that determines overall cognitive function.
-Intelligence does have a genetic basis, but it is a complex trait, which means it is the result of complex interactions between a number of genes working together to determine a person's IQ score.
+Intelligence is a complex trait, which means that there are multiple alleles and a number of genes working together to determine a person's IQ score.

 Is Intelligence Inherited?